Xue1iang/mallard_urdf/README.md

 # mallard_urdf
 Mallards simualtaion in Gazebo with urdf robot description.
-It uses freefloating_gazebo package (a lot of elemnts are actually borrowed from frefloating_gazebo_demo pakcage https://github.com/freefloating-gazebo/freefloating_gazebo_demo).
+It uses freefloating_gazebo package (a lot of elemnts are actually borrowed from frefloating_gazebo_demo package https://github.com/freefloating-gazebo/freefloating_gazebo_demo).
 Using demo is easier to setup control thrusters.
 So far I maneged to to make the physics working such as buoyancy force, drag and control thrusters.